caitlynbakery/theta_image_pick_11/README.md

 ![diagram](docs/diagram2.png)

-The project follows the tutorial by Ivan Andrianto linked [here](https://www.woolha.com/tutorials/flutter-display-image-from-file-examples#:~:text=In%20Flutter%2C%20displaying%20an%20image,you%20can%20also%20use%20FileImage%20)
+This project follows the tutorial by Ivan Andrianto linked [here](https://www.woolha.com/tutorials/flutter-display-image-from-file-examples#:~:text=In%20Flutter%2C%20displaying%20an%20image,you%20can%20also%20use%20FileImage%20)

 ## Storage Permissions